x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/use-minimal-hybrid-to-quickly-migrate.md

 ## Step 6: Update DNS records
 <a name="DNS"> </a>

 Email systems use a DNS record called an MX record to figure out where to deliver emails.
 During the email migration process, your MX record was pointing to your on-premises Exchange email system.
 Now that the email migration to Microsoft 365 or Office 365 is complete, it's time to point your MX record at Microsoft 365 or Office 365.
 You will also need to finish setting up your DNS records.
-In the Microsoft 365 Admin center go to **Settings** \> **Domains** and then choose the domain name you want to update, for example contoso.com.
+In the Microsoft 365 admin center, go to **Settings** \> **Domains** and then choose the domain name you want to update, for example contoso.com.
 The domains wizard will guide you through the update steps.
 See this article for instructions specific to your registrar or host: [Add DNS records to connect your domain](https://docs.microsoft.com/microsoft-365/admin/get-help-with-domains/create-dns-records-at-any-dns-hosting-provider#add-an-mx-record-for-email-outlook-exchange-online).

 ## See also
 <a name="DNS"> </a>